pmansour/interview-guidance/README.md

 Coming up with test cases early is the best way to ensure you've done the [previous step](#1-understand-the-problem) correctly.
 Specifically, good test cases will help you identify the most difficult parts of the problem, give you a clear contract to design for, and show good initiative and critical thinking.
 The last thing you want is to start testing after you've implemented something and realize you've solved the wrong problem.

 **Do**:
-- Add test cases for the common use-case and a handful of edge cases.
+- Add test cases for the common use-case and a handful of important edge cases.
 - Describe the test cases as a clear contract, ideally with a table of inputs --> expected outputs (or behaviors).

 **Don't**:
 - Be vague or hand-wavy about your tests (e.g. describing inputs without expected outputs).
-- Spend too much time trying to capture every single edge case.

 ## 3. Explore multiple design ideas
 *[Timebox to 10 min]*

 It's rare that somebody would come up with an optimal solution to a problem from the start.
-Usually, it's better to brainstorm a few possible solutions (including a "naive" soultion) before committing the rest of your time to implementing a specific one.
+Usually, it's better to brainstorm a few possible solutions (including a "naive" solution) before committing the rest of your time to implementing a specific one.
 Besides, once you have a few high-level solutions down, it's easier to compare apples-to-apples.

 **Do**:
 - Try to explore at least 2 different solutions to the problem.